-A move to cashless transactions could mean less opportunities for financial institutions with bad intentions to launder money, says Professor Tom Smith, who heads the Department of Applied Finance at Macquarie’s Faculty of Business and Economics.
+A move to cashless transactions could mean less opportunities for financial institutions with bad intentions to launder money, says Professor Tom Smith, who heads the Department of Applied Finance at Macquarie Business School.

 Cash has dropped to 37 per cent of consumer payments.

 “Australia is not quite at the point of a cashless society, but we're slowly heading towards it,” Smith says.

 Contrary to belief that banks are behind the push to reduce the importance of cash, Smith says that electronic transactions still incur significant costs for banks to manage, despite delivering revenue through merchant and transaction fees.

 The real push to cards away from cash comes from consumers, who value the convenience of contactless payments, he says.

 “In fact, rogue banks do better with a cash economy as there’s far more opportunities for money laundering, where there’s money to be made.”

 He points out that following the Hayne Royal Commission into the finance industry, banks will be focusing on compliance so that money laundering is less likely to occur.

 With digital payments, there’s a digital record kept of where the money came from and where it’s going to.